Heroic Old-School Roleplaying

 When a PC increases their level, the following actions may be performed:

-• Their player may pick one of the PC’s abilities, and roll 3d6.
+• The player may pick one of the PC’s abilities, and roll 3d6.

 • If the resulting roll is higher than the ability score, increase the score by 1.